-One of the most iconic actors of Bollywood, Sridevi was one of the most popular actors of the 1980s and 90s and thoroughly dominated the film industry in that era.
+Today is Sridevi’s second death anniversary.
+Social media is buzzing with emotions remembering this talented and iconic actress.
+She was not only one of the most iconic actors of Bollywood, but Sridevi was also one of the most popular actors of the 1980s and 90s and thoroughly dominated the film industry in that era.
 The actor had worked in Hindi, Kannada, Tamil, Telugu and Malayalam films and with her grace, poise, and charm captivated an audience across an entire generation.
-Sridevi was perhaps one of the few actors who carved a niche for herself in a male dominated industry.
-Though she acted in a number of award winning films, here we are listing her top Bollywood movies that enthralled the audience.
+Sridevi was perhaps one of the few actors who carved a niche for herself in a male-dominated industry.
+Though she acted in a number of award-winning films, here we are listing her top Bollywood movies that enthralled the audience.

 Mom, which was released in 2017, is a female-centric movie and the last film of Sridevi before her death.
 Sridevi perfectly essayed the role of a vigilante seeking revenge from the men who had raped her daughter.
 The movie was one of the biggest box-office hits of 2017 and Sridevi’s performance was lauded by the critics and public alike.
 The media bestowed accolades on the talented actress and the Times of India rated her performance high saying the actress “demonstrates why she is the high-priestess of Indian cinema”.

 Released in 2012, English Vinglish saw the return of Sridevi to the silver screen after a gap of 15 years.
 The movie was a big hit not only for its strong storyline but for Sridevi’s awesome performance as well.
-Sridevi portrayed with ease the role of a homemaker who is mocked by by her husband and children for her poor English skills.
-To prove them wrong, she enrolls in an English speaking course and with persistent hardwork learns to speak impeccable English thereby winning everyone’s respect.
+Sridevi portrayed with ease the role of a homemaker who is mocked by her husband and children for her poor English skills.
+To prove them wrong, she enrols in an English speaking course and with persistent hard work learns to speak impeccable English thereby winning everyone’s respect.
 Sridevi’s performance was hailed and she was even called the female Rajnikanth in Japan.

 A 1989 hit, the film saw Sridevi playing with elan the role a woman caught between two men.
 The film witnessed packed houses with people flocking to cinema halls to watch Sridevi’s remarkable acting skills.
 Sridevi was lauded for her performance in the movie and was nominated for the Filmfare Award in the Best Actress category.

-Though it has been more than two decades since the release of Khuda Gawah but the songs and the performance of Sridevi are still fresh in people’s minds.
+Though it has been more than two decades since the release of Khuda Gawah, the songs and the performance of Sridevi are still fresh in people’s minds.
 The actress, who was paired alongside Bollywood’s leading star Amitabh Bachchan, received a lot of praise for her dual performance as an Afghan woman and her daughter.
-The movie was the second highest grossing hit of 1992 and was later adapted into a Pakistani television serial by the same name.
+The movie was the second highest-grossing hit of 1992 and was later adapted into a Pakistani television serial by the same name.

 It would be a grave mistake to miss out Sadma(1983) from the list, as the movie saw Sridevi starring opposite Kamal Haasan, as a woman who suffered a severe head injury that causes Nehalata(played by Sridevi) to regress back to childhood, and she gets trapped in a brothel before Somu(played by Kamal Haasan) rescues her from the degenerating world of brothel.
 Sridevi’s performance saw her receive various accolades for her critically acclaimed performance in the movie.